martinepunhcr/MVI_Guatemala/README.md

 UNHCR Guatemala is building a composite indicator to assess the Severity of the 340 municipalities in the country.
 The main purpose of the index is to better prioritize the municipalities in which UNHCR should do Community-based Protection interventions.
 To reproduce the current, results:

 ### 1. Source sub-national scale data

+Create a github repository and start a wiki within your repository to document your data investigaion.

 There is an available https://github.com/martinepunhcr/MVI_Guatemala/wiki to review the metadata of all indicators used in the Index

 ### 2. Install